Family-friendly hiking spots in NH

 11 great places for families to go hiking in New Hampshire

-As the ultimate antidote to screen time and stress-filled schedules, there is something about cooking over a campfire or trekking into the pine-scented woods that prompts even the busiest of families to relax and reconnect.
+As the ultimate antidote to screen time and stress-filled schedules, there is something about trekking into the pine-scented woods that prompts even the busiest of families to relax and reconnect.

 From state parks, town forests, and nature preserves to the high peaks of the White Mountain National Forest, trails in the Granite State range from easy walks in the woods to some of the most challenging climbs east of the Rocky Mountains.